 All students are issued with an e-mail address (Technologies at UHI) and most communication between staff and students operates using this system.
-All students also have access to the internet at each academic partner.
-Students are responsible for checking their UHI e-mail account in order to stay abreast of important information about their programme.
+All students also have access to the web.
+Students are responsible for checking the e-mail of their UHI account in order to stay abreast of important information about their programme.